bgoonz/Binary-Search/README.md

 One of the most important parts of programming is being able to find data.
-This might seem obvious, but think about it: what would be the point of storing data, if you couldn't easily find it to use later?

-Up to this point, we have done a lot of work with Arrays, and part of that work has been locating data present within them.
-To do this, you have likely used a `for loop` to iterate over the items until a target value is found, or employed some built in methods such as [.includes()] or [.indexOf()] to help you.

-While there is nothing "wrong" with these methods, they present a challenging
-problem: what if the array is really long, and the value we're looking for is at the *very end* of the array?
+What if the array is really long, and the value we're looking for is at the *very end* of the array?
 We are iterating over *every single* element in the array to find our target at the end...
 That's so much work!
 This is where `binarySearch` comes in.